Quick Setup of Redis Enterprise Software (RS)

 - Step 4: Connect to your Redis database

 Step 1: Install Redis Enterprise Software

-You can download the binaries from the Redis Enterprise Software download site.
-Once you have the bits on a Linux based OS, you need to untar the image
+You can download the binaries from the Redis Enterprise Software download site and copy the download package to machine with a Linux-based OS.
+To untar the image:

 $ tar vxf <downloaded tar file name>

-Once the tar command completes, you will find a new install.sh script in the current directory.
+Once the tar command completes, install RS with the install.sh script in the current directory.

 $ sudo ./install.sh -y

 Note: When port 53 is in use, the installation fails.
 This is known to happen in default Ubuntu 18.04 installations in which systemd-resolved (DNS server) is running.
 To workaround this issue, change the system configuration to make this port available before running RS installation.